 In a nutshell, customer success is all about making sure your customers get the most from you to help them achieve their ultimate goals.
 At face value, it sounds like an obvious and simple strategy — something that all businesses are surely doing, right?

-Before we continue, for anyone wondering what the difference between customer service and customer success – let’s quickly clear that up.
+Before we continue, for anyone wondering what the difference between customer service and customer success is – let’s quickly clear that up.

 In short, customer service is a reactive relationship between customer and company; if there is a problem with a product or service, the customer service department will listen to the customer, resolve their problem, then draw a line under it.
 Finito.